Frequently Asked Questions

 - 21. Are test accommodations available?

-- See Student Guide to DSPS Testing Services
+- See Student Guide to SAS Testing Services

 - 22. How are accommodations decided?

-- Accommodations are determined on a case-by-case basis by the DSPS counselor regarding the student’s needs as described in his/her disability documentation.
+- Accommodations are determined on a case-by-case basis by the SAS counselor regarding the student’s needs as described in his/her disability documentation.

 - 23. What is the best way to discuss classroom accommodations with my instructor?